 Other workloads—such as a deep learning recommendation model with terabytes of embedded tables, a terabyte-scale graph neural network training model, or large data analytics workloads—see speedups of 4x to 7x with DGX GH200.
 This shows that the DGX GH200 is a better solution for the more advanced AI and HPC models requiring massive memory for GPU-shared memory programming.

 The mechanics of speedup are described in detail in the NVIDIA Grace Hopper Superchip Architecture whitepaper.

 Purpose-designed for the most demanding workloads

-To get the most out of this advanced system, NVIDIA also architected an extremely high-speed storage fabric to run at peak capacity and to handle a variety of data types (text, tabular data, audio, and video)—in parallel and with unwavering performance.
+To get the most out of this advanced system, NVIDIA also architected an extremely high-speed storage fabric to run at peak capacity.
+It handles a variety of data types (text, tabular data, audio, and video) in parallel and with unwavering performance.

 Full-stack NVIDIA solution